CMD: a framework for Context-aware Model self-Detoxification: Experiments

 \subsection{Experimental Settings}

-\paragraph{Model} We conduct experiments with six strong open-sourced LLMs, including GPT2-XL, Flan-T5, LLaMA(7B, 13B and 33B), and Alpaca~\cite{taori2023alpaca}, which feature different architectures, model parameters, and fine-tuning methods.
-We follow previous work~\cite{wang2022exploring} to apply parameter-efficient methods for fine-tuning, including LoRA~\cite{hu2021lora} and Series Adapter~\cite{hu2023llm}.
-For comparison, we implement three strong detoxification baselines, including DExperts, Gedi, and SGEAT.
-For \textit{Span-CNN} model, we apply Bert\_base\_uncased~\cite{devlin2018bert} model as the global feature exactor and FFN as the local feature exactor.
-We set $\alpha_{i} =1$ for non-toxic spans, $\alpha_{i} = 2$ for toxic spans, and $\lambda=0.3$ as the hyper-parameters.
-Besides, we apply the Sketch-based model GENIUS~\cite{guo2022genius} for the Span Fulfilling step.
-Further information on training details and the setting of hyper-parameters are listed in the appendix.
+\paragraph{Models \& Baselines} We first compare our method with four existing detoxification baselines, including DExperts, Gedi, SGEAT, and ToxicReversal~\cite{leong2023self}.
+Then, we apply our framework to four prevalent open-source LLMs, including Flan-T5~\cite{chung2022scaling}, Mistral-7B-Instruct~\cite{jiang2023mistral}, and LLaMA2~(7B and 13B), which feature different model architectures, parameters, and capabilities~(foundation model and instruct-following model~\cite{chung2022scaling}).
+We apply parameter-efficient methods LoRA~\cite{hu2021lora} for fine-tuning.
+For \textit{Segment-CNN} model, we set $L=2$ and apply BERT model~\cite{devlin2018bert} as the global feature extractor and feed-forward neural network as the local feature extractor.
+We set $\lambda=0.3$ for the Toxic Segment Detection step and apply the Sketch-Generation model GENIUS~\cite{guo2022genius} for the Toxic Segment Detoxification step.
+For the Model Training phase, we set $\alpha=1$ and $\tau=1$ in Equation~(\ref{equ:loss}).

-\paragraph{Dataset} We split the RTP dataset~\cite{gehman2020realtoxicityprompts} into training and testing data with a 9:1 ratio and construct \textit{Detox-Chain} based on the RTP training set.
-For training \textit{Span-CNN} model, we adopt (JigSaw) training set.
-We select RTP and WrittingPrompt~(WP)~\cite{fan2018hierarchical} testing sets to evaluate the model performance.
+\paragraph{Tasks \& Datasets} We experiment on both toxic-induced generation task~(RTP) and parallel detoxification task~(ParaDetox~\cite{logacheva2022paradetox} and APPDIA~\cite{atwell2022appdia}).
+Due to the space limitation, we report the results of the parallel detoxification task in Appendix~\ref{appdix:parallel-detox}.
+Following the previous work~\cite{an2022cont}, we split the RTP dataset with a 9:1 ratio for the Data Synthesis phase in CMD framework and testing, respectively.
+The testing set contains 9,000 toxic~(toxicity score higher than 0.5) and 1,000 safe~(toxicity score lower than 0.5) prompts.
+To train \textit{Segment-CNN} model, we leverage JigSaw data.